matter-labs-archive/DeploymentTools/README.md

     }
 ```

-This will list all the UTXOs that belong to the user and where created in this block, transaction and output number or later.
-Orders by block number, transaction number and output number in sequence
+This will list the UTXOs that belong to the user and where created in this block, transaction and output number or later.
+Orders by block number, transaction number and output number in sequence.
+Maximum limit is 100.

 ### Make a transfer